 Think about it – just 20 years ago, we didn’t have Instagram, Twitter, Facebook, or Snapchat.
 We couldn’t look up hotel reviews on Yelp.
-We couldn’t hop online to see where our friends and favorite celebrities were traveling and staying.
+We couldn’t hop online to see where our friends and favourite celebrities were travelling and staying.
 We didn’t have to worry about our hotel marketing strategy in online channels.

 If you wanted to book a hotel back then, you pretty much had to rely on that hotel’s marketing messaging and word-of-mouth recommendations from friends and family members.

 The explosive popularity of the Internet and social media in recent years has completely revolutionized hotel marketing and the customer journey in the tourism industries.
-In fact, 63 % of leisure tourists and 69 % of tourists on business use the Internet to plan their trips.
+63 % of leisure tourists and 69 % of tourists on business use the Internet to plan their trips.

 And make no mistake – people want to take more vacations.
 Vacations are reported to make 8/10 people happier than marriages, religion, cats, and birthdays.
 And 92% of Americans would give up alcohol, video games, or chocolate for a vacation.

 So, as a hotel marketer, how can you tap into people’s strong desire to travel and provide content that pushes them through the entire stage of the customer journey and makes them choose your hotel over one of your competitors?